-The careers provision is managed on a day to day basis by the Head of Careers who reports directly to the Head Teacher who has the overall management of careers strategy through the school improvement plan.
+The careers provision is managed on a day-to-day basis by the Head of Careers who reports directly to the Acting Head of School who has the overall management of careers strategy through the school improvement plan.
 The Head of Careers develops links with PSHE to ensure careers elements are delivered through the programme to all year groups.